Whooping cough

 Whooping cough vaccine in pregnant women

 In the UK, all pregnant women are offered a booster vaccine for whooping cough.
 You’ll be offered it between 16 and 32 weeks of pregnancy, but it’s usually timed to coincide with your 20-week scan.
-Having the vaccination when you’re pregnant will boost levels of antibodies against whooping cough in your blood, and these antibodies will then be passed on to your baby.
+Having the vaccination when you’re pregnant will boost levels of antibodies against whooping cough in your blood.
+These antibodies will then be passed on to your baby.
 This will help to protect them from whooping cough as soon as they’re born, until they are old enough to have the vaccination themselves.

 Antibiotics for prevention